paymentsds/docs/docs/javascript/configuration.md

 sidebar_label: Configuration
 ---

-To configure the JavaScript SDK you need to:
+To configure the JavaScript DK you need to:

 ```